klabacka-lab/BAM_comparative_genetics/README.md

 $\beta$-barrel assembly machinery (BAM) is a protein complex vital to cell survival in gram-negative bacteria that functions to insert proteins into the cell’s outer membrane.
-BamA, a protein composed of a membrane-bound beta barrel and several potra domains that protrude into the cytosol, is the primary subunit within BAM.
+BamA, a protein composed of a membrane-bound beta barrel and several POTRA domains that protrude into the cytosol, is the primary subunit within BAM.
 It is suggested that BamA is conserved due to its widespread presence across the bacterial tree of life.
 Here we quantify the conservancy of BamA in 142 species of gram-negative bacteria from across the bacterial tree of